IoT Certified OptoPartner shows us how to quickly retrofit a CNC mill with groov RIO

-Enginuity, an IoT Certified OptoPartner out of Nova Scotia, showed us how they tackled this problem on a CNC machine for which they wanted to collect historical data and develop a predictive maintenance plan.
+Enginuity, an IoT Certified OptoPartner out of Nova Scotia, showed us how they tackled this problem on a CNC mill for which they wanted to collect historical data and develop a predictive maintenance plan.

 With three measurements—vibration, temperature, and current—they could detect a variety of problems and indirectly measure power consumption, giving them a reliable reading of overall system health and usage.

 But of course, the CNC didn’t provide any of these readings itself.
 So the first step was to instrument these signals directly.